Frequently Asked Questions

 The application URL has not changed, nor have there been any changes to the functionality of the system.

-Visit http://otcnet.fms.treas.gov to log-in to OTCnet with your Treasury Single Sign-On account.
+Visit https://otcnet.for.fiscal.treasury.gov to log-in to OTCnet with your PIV/CAC card or ID.me credentials.

 OTCnet makes it easier for stakeholders and citizens to complete over-the-counter activity (e.g., Point-of-sale, bank deposits) with the government.
 OTCnet's online capabilities allow access to information and reports anytime, anywhere.